CaioNegreiros/Caneta/README.md

 --How To Use divide()

-samething og multiplicate(), need two input arguments and return de division of the two numbers
+same thing of multiplicate(), need two input arguments and return de division of the two numbers

 divide(number1, number2)